-Ditch all the packaging waste by buying in bulk and change the plastic bags for reusable containers.
+Ditch all the packaging waste by buying in bulk and changing the plastic bags for reusable containers.

 Dry goods will require reusable bags, wet items will need sealable jars, and liquids will need sealable bottles.

-Look for stores in your area that sell foods in bulk or from bulk bins as they support your cause and will be used to people using their own bags or containers.
+Look for stores in your area that sell foods in bulk or from bulk bins as they support your cause and will be used by people using their own bags or containers.

 18. Buy Your Meat Plastic Free